We're Back in Berlin Ja!

 Cardiff Love

-With the whole getting conned thing & looking for housing we kinda left off on our UK adventure.
-We showcased Cambridge, practiced the English accent, cheered on our favorite horses at the track and showed some of our favorite pictures in London, but we have yet to talk about our final destination- Cardiff.
+With the whole getting conned thing & looking for housing, we kinda left off on our UK adventure.
+We did manage to showcase Cambridge, practiced the English accent, cheered on our favorite horses at the track and showed some of our favorite pictures in London, but we have yet to talk about our final destination- Cardiff.

 Monday, May 16, 2011